Code-Crusaders-NWU/HumanMovementSciences-NWU/README.md

  ![Node js_logo](https://github.com/user-attachments/assets/2856c612-40a7-4e6f-bac9-7d4fb35fd24a)

-Copy one of the following command:
+Copy one of the following commands into CLI:
-- Note: Using the first option allows an environment to be setup in which each save restarts the Node server automatically, I personally found this option to be much more confenient
+- Note: Using the first option allows an environment to be setup in which each save restarts the Node server automatically, I personally found this option to be much more convenient.

 <pre>
 <code>npm run dev</code>
 </pre>